Diversity In Skills And Education: 4 Ways To Be Fairly Compensated

 The sum of your skills as an employee is what creates value for your employer.
 And if you are being fairly compensated, that value should closely match your overall compensation.
-We have previously gone over how you can ensure that you are being fairly compensated as well as increasing your value by enhancing your skill set through training and education.
+We have previously gone over how you can ensure that you are being fairly compensated as well as increasing your value by enhancing your skillset through training and education.
 However, there is an additional factor to consider when increasing your value as an employee.

 Certain skills can combine to create value that is more than the sum of the individual parts.
-It is this additional value that distinguishes the true star performers and future leaders from the rest of the pack.
+It is this added value that distinguishes the true star performers and future leaders from the rest of the pack.

 More than the sum of the parts

 The way most corporate jobs work is that the employee sticks to their field and acquires more and more knowledge in that field over time.
 This makes sense from the point of view of the employer who needs specialists for each particular function.
 For the most part, it works for the employee as well.
 For example, someone in compliance would eventually become an expert in this field and therefore, more valuable.
 However, by diversifying their skill set a bit further, they can add more value to themselves than what they could by just being restricted to one particular field.